 We hope these three suggestions have helped show how anyone can practice simple acts of advocacy in their day-to-day life.
 Try one of them and see how easy it can be to speak out and support our mission to end hunger insecurity in Chester County!

-Want to learn more?
-Sign up for our newsletter and stay connected.
-You can also donate food, funds and time to help us achieve our mission.
-Call (610) 873-6000 to speak to someone about getting involved or requesting a tour.
+Want to Get Involved?
+You can donate food, funds and time to help us achieve our mission.
+Call (610) 873-6000 to speak to someone about getting involved or click here.
 Thanks to you, we’re growing a healthier community.

 Photos, top to bottom: Pexels; Chester County Food Bank; Bigstock